Looking for laundry room ideas? Overlooking laundry room design is easy to do. It’s not the place where you eat, watch TV, or sleep.

-Idea 12: Use a Pegboard
+Laundry Room Idea 12: Use a Pegboard

 This pegboard by Wall Control lets you organize anything from baskets to your ironing board.
 It frees up cabinet and shelf space while letting you keep your supplies neatly tucked away.

-Idea 13: Stick to a Theme
+Laundry Room Idea 13: Stick to a Theme

-Idea 14: Make Good Use of a Hamper
+Laundry Room Idea 14: Make Good Use of a Hamper

-This wicker style hamper will add a touch of natural appeal to your laundry room.
+This wicker style hamper will add a touch of natural appeal to your laundry rooms.
 It’s sealed so you can contain any unpleasant smells trying to waft from the bin before you get a chance to clean soiled clothes.
 Plus, you can keep dirty undergarments out of plain sight with this beauty.
 It’s both functional and decorative.

 Use a separate bin for lights, darks, and whites.
 Even better, try to snag a hamper with wheels like this one by Simple Housewear to make it a cinch to haul your load.